Coping with Grief and Loss

 How DSF Can Help

 When you lose a child, the pain is indescribable and the silence can be deafening.
 With the loss comes many questions and uncertainty about the future.
 Although there is no clear answer to these questions, we are here to help you through this journey of grief that can only be described as exhausting.
 Everyone grieves differently, and there is no right or wrong way to grieve.
 Do whatever it is that you have to do to get through each day.
 Most importantly, be gentle with yourself and allow yourself to grieve.
+Please complete this form if you would like a DSF staff member to reach out to you.

 Ways to Help a Grieving Family